neuroverse-fm/neuropilot/README.md

 ### Disable All Permissions

-Disable all permissions for Neuro immediately and unregister the actions.
+Set all permissions for Neuro to 'Off' immediately and unregister the actions.
 Also kills currently running tasks and any shells opened by Neuro.
 Since it's intended to be a panic button, it is recommended to bind this command to a keyboard shortcut.